tmhsplb/heretoservedoc/docs/Database.md

 The table **TextMsgs** is related to the **Clients** table by the foreign key Id as there is a one-to-many relationship between a client and the messages that have been written concerning the client.

-The **PocketChecks** table was added in June 2020 to provide a means of entering check data directly into OPID Daily instead of having to wait for checks to be imported from Apricot.
-A pocket check is created when adding a new check to the visit history of an existing client or when adding a new check to an express client.
-Only users in role Interviewer or Back Office can create a pocket check.
-A pocket check is marked as active when it is first created and is marked inactive when a check with the same check number is imported from Apricot.
-Pocket checks enable a seamless transition to operations under OPID Daily alone.
-Once imports from Apricot are no longer performed the checks in the **RChecks** and **AncientChecks** tables will eventually be older than the data retention guidelines.

-The table **RChecks** is used to store check data from Apricot.
-The RecordIID and InterviewRecordID  data fields identify a client in the Apricot database and a particular visit the client has made to Operation ID.
-The service history of a client consists of the checks that have been issued to the client.
-To retrieve the service history from the table **RChecks** the client is looked up by last name and DOB.
-This is not guaranteed to be a unique lookup, but it almost always is.
+The **PocketChecks** table was added to store checks that have been issued through Quickbooks.
+When a check is issued by Quickbooks a period of time elapses before the disposition of the check is reported by the bank.
+During this period of time an issued check is effectively in the pocket of a client, hence the name *pocket check*.
+A pocket check is created for an issued check by adding the check to the visit history of a client.
+Only users in role Vetter, Interviewer or Back Office can create a pocket check.
+A user in role CaseManager can see pocket checks issued for his/her clients.

+When a pocket check is created, a corresponding check is created in table **RChecks**.
+A pocket check is removed from the **PocketChecks** table when its corresponding check in table **RChecks** is resolved (either Cleared or Voided) by a bank report.

 The name **RChecks** is short for **research checks**.
 The **RChecks** table was so named because checks whose disposition is unknown are said to be under research until their disposition is resolved.
 The **AncientChecks** table was added to relieve the overcrowding of the **RChecks** table.
 It has exactly the same data fields as table **RChecks**.
 Originally table **RChecks** contained all the checks that have been issued by Operation ID.